Importance sampling-based gradient method for dimension reduction in Poisson log-normal model: Simulation study

+\BB{ \textsf{Rprop} typically converges faster than standard SGD because it adapts the step size of each parameter individually based on the local geometry of the log-likelihood. \textsf{Rprop} allows to make rapid progress in smooth directions while reducing oscillations.
+Importantly, \textsf{Rprop} is more robust to poorly scaled gradients and less sensitive to learning rate tuning.
+However, it is not well-suited for highly stochastic settings: it assumes that gradient signs are stable and meaningful across steps, which is typically the case only when the gradient is computed over the full dataset.}

-This initial part of the run can be viewed as a burn-in period that necessitates less computational effort.
-We adopt this practical approach based on empirical observations that the batch size has no significant impact on the convergence of our method.
-Our study focuses on the last 20 epochs with a batch size of 1, which corresponds to $T = 5000$ iterations of Algorithm \ref{algo:sgis}.
-We set the mixture hyperparameters to $\alpha = 0.001$ and $\delta = 1.1$, and use $N = 500, 1000, 5000$ samples for the SNIS estimator \eqref{eqn:is}.
+This practical approach is motivated by the empirical observations that \textsf{Rprop} updates tend to converge much faster than the original updates using a single learning rate and could serve as a warm-up phase.
+Our study focuses on the last 10 epochs with a batch size of 1.
+This setting corresponds to $T = 3000$ iterations of Algorithm \ref{algo:sgis}.
 The learning rate $\gamma$ is determined via a grid search.
+We present results corresponding to $N = 500, 1000$, or $2000$ samples for the SNIS estimator \eqref{eqn:is}.

 \paragraph{Quality of the importance sampling proposal distribution}

 The proposal distributions $\nu_i(\cdot\,;\btheta)$ of the four competitors are compared at initialization with the three following metrics: \begin{itemize} \item the Kullback--Leibler divergence $\mathrm{KL}[\nu_i(\cdot\,;\btheta) \Vert p_{\btheta}\left( \cdot \mid \bY_i\right)]$, which gives a discrepancy measure in terms of the variational objective function, and thus provides a comparison between the proposal distribution and the variational distribution.
 Given a $N$-sample $\bv_{i, 1}, \ldots, \bv_{i, N}$ from $\nu_i(\cdot\,;\btheta)$, its Monte Carlo estimator is